felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 I became much more open to trying new things.
 I worked overtime to better understand how some complex programs worked.
 I recorded video demonstrations to motivate myself to keep trying things.
 I celebrated whatever small successes I could accomplish.
-It was hard, but I felt I was going in the right direction.
+It was tedious, but I felt I was going in the right direction.

 One evening, our team leader Mathieu Frenette welcomed us into his apartment for a